About the Projects Database

 At their June, 2016 meeting, the NSV Board, upon TAC recommendation, voted to change the NSV IRWMP Project Solicitation process to an open solicitation, whereby project proponents can submit projects at any time and the TAC will review and make recommendations to the Board at their quarterly meetings twice a year.
 (In the past, the NSV IRWM has only accepted new/updated project proposals during specified time periods, usually twice per year for approximately 30 days each).

 The following are the cut-off dates for project proposals for to be considered at the October 3, 2022 Board meeting:

 - September 2, 2022 for the October 3, 2022 Board Meeting

-You can download the project solicitation forms on the Library page, or by clicking the links below:
+You can download the project list and project solicitation forms on the Library page, or by clicking the links below: